inex/ixp-manager-docs-md/docs/features/core-bundles.md

 At INEX, we use [Network Weathermap](https://www.network-weathermap.com/) to create the [weathermaps on our website](https://www.inex.ie/technical/network-weathermap/).

-This isn't something we can document exhaustively as it varys from IXP to IXP.
+This isn't something we can document exhaustively as it varies from IXP to IXP.
 The general approach to take is:

 1. Create a Network Weathermap configuration that works for you.
 2. Use this as a template to automate the configuration using: